TheKikGen/MPC-LiveXplore/README.md

 This special image works with a sdcard or a usb stick.
 No need to update your MPC.
 Plug in it into your MPC, switch on the beast, and you will get  the Force.
 Important : you need an SSH modded image on your MPC (see links at the top of this page).

-I have totally isolated MPC settings from Force settings, so you can't corrupt your MPC configuration.
+MPC settings are totally isolated from Force settings in a "chroot" sandbox, so you can't corrupt your MPC configuration.
 The Force image is embedded on the sdcard img.
-It is an original root file system, version 3.1.3 including streaming.
+It is an original root file system, version 3.1.3 including streaming, and usb audio compliance.

 The shutdown doesn't work.
 It will make you to return to the MPC mode, in which you can truly shutdown your MPC.
 So, a little pain...
 One last point for MPC Live users : it will not work on battery, so plug your MPC Live into the wall.

-To flash the img, use Balena [Etcher](https://www.balena.io/etcher/).
-This is secure.
-You need a usb/sdcard at less of 4G of capacity.
-[Iamforce sdcard img](https://drive.google.com/file/d/1vrxuloMMvxpAcbTfhrqD4IqjjMzY7aoB/view?usp=sharing).
-This image is for MPC only.
-Will do nothing on Force for sure !

 ## MPC KEY 61 - CODE NAME ACVM - WILL BE AN HYBRID KBD/PADS MPC (2021-11-30)
 <img width="500" border="0" src="https://www.synthanatomy.com/wp-content/uploads/2021/07/Akai-Pro-MPC-Key-61-cover.001.jpeg"  />